Identifying a Psychopath: 20 Subtle and Hidden Signs

 20. They have little to no body odor.
 This is purely anecdotal.
 Many of them shower frequently and may even carry deodorant and an extra shirt.
 Some seem naturally fresh-smelling, even after running five miles or engaging in marathon sex.

-21. Your curiosity has been engaged.
-The psychopath captures your attention, even though you may have had no interaction.
-You feel captivated, and although you won’t be able to figure out what it is, exactly, that made you take notice, you will wonder about it.
-They seem to have captured your attention even while doing the most mundane thing, such as just standing there on the other side of the room (and while not even seeming to notice you).
+21. They engage your curiosity.
+The psychopath will capture your attention, even though you may have had no interaction.
+You feel intrigued, and although you won’t be able to figure out exactly what it is that made you take notice, you will wonder about it.
+They seem to have caught your attention even while doing the most mundane thing, such as just standing there on the other side of the room (and while not even seeming to notice you).
 You feel it must mean he or she is an intriguing person, one you should get to know better.

 “Amazing Tool!
 Don’t be oblivious to the danger lurking in the shadows!
 Read this book and learn to protect your precious self.
 I love her for writing this!